Know Your Rights: Same-Sex Marriage

 Generally no. With respect to benefits, California law forbids employers from discriminating on the basis of sexual orientation or gender identity when administering most employment benefits.
 In addition, federal employment law bars employers from providing their workers unequal benefits based on their sex, which should protect those married to a same-sex spouse.
 (Note, as discussed above, that the rules that apply to certain religious corporations in certain narrow situations are sometimes different.).
 If you are having problems with employment benefits please contact one of the legal organizations listed on this document (ACLU, Lambda Legal or National Center for Lesbian Rights).

 With regard to health benefits, now that the Supreme Court struck down Section 3 of DOMA, and because the Court made same-sex marriage legal throughout the United States, if your spouse is covered under your employer's health plan and you are considered validly-married by the federal government, you and your spouse should be eligible for the following additional federal protections (although note that these protections are generally not available to couples who are registered domestic partners but aren’t married):

-- The value of your spouse's health insurance will not be treated as taxable income to you (the employee) or to your spouse.
+- The value of your spouse's health insurance won't be treated as taxable income to you (the employee) or to your spouse.

 - Your spouse and children have the right to remain on your health plan if you lose your job or your hours are reduced, or if you divorce or separate.
 This is known as "COBRA coverage" or "COBRA continuation coverage."
 While your employer has to allow you and your children and spouse to remain insured, you can be required to pay the full cost of those benefits.
-(Nothing prevents a plan from providing continuation coverage to domestic partners, but such coverage is not required by federal law.)
+(Nothing prevents a plan from providing continuation coverage to domestic partners, but such coverage isn't required by federal law.)

 - While most health plans only let you enroll at specific times, marriage or divorce are "qualifying events" that will let you enroll or un-enroll outside those specific time periods.